 The IFBI PGDSRB has been in the market for over 10 years.
 It has been observed that people have often begun their careers in the banking sector as an Officer, Senior Officer, or even Customer Service Officer, with the PGDSRB, as indicated in the images.
 Applicants starting their ICICI career as officer/senior officers fall under the entry-level bracket of the bank.
 For many, it’s a dream to get insurance training at ICICI Bank.

 Once the bank decides the roles and responsibilities as a Value Banker, it is under an individual’s control to put in the efforts.
 The scenario is the same in any job.
 Those who meet their targets, get promoted timely to higher positions but that happens after the first 2-3 years.

 The next level in the hierarchy is the Probationary Officer.
 This is typically the scale of an Assistant Manager.
 Again, those who deliver results at this level for 2-3 years are promoted to the level of a Deputy Manager wherein the average tenure before another promotion is 2-3 years.
 By such an estimate, if a professional begins his/her journey with the ICICI around the graduating age of 21-22 years, they have a promising chance of becoming a Branch Manager by the age of 30 years (or even earlier) after undergoing NIIT IFBI’s PGDSRB.

 NIIT IFBI’s PGDSRB has placed more than 50,000 students in the Banking, Financial Services and Insurance industry better known as BFSI.
-Hard-working professionals with their dedication have proven that with a sure short process to enter the private banking industry, the sky is the limit when it comes to career growth.
+Hard-working professionals with their dedication have proven that with a sure short process to enter the BFSI industry, career growth in the private banking sector in India is definitely possible.
 The question is, do you want to test that limit or not?